quantummaid/quantummaid-tutorials/basic-tutorial/BasicTutorial.md

 ## What we are going to do

-In this guide, we create a straightforward application serving an *hello*-endpoint.
+In this tutorial, we create a simple application.
-The endpoint is bound to a so-called **use case** - a simple Java class that provides the greeting functionality without caring about how it is displayed on the web.
+It will serve a so-called **use case** - a simple Java class that provides functionality without caring about how it is displayed on the web.
-To demonstrate dependency injection, the endpoint uses a greeting logger.
+To demonstrate dependency injection, the use case will use a custom logger.

 ## Skipping the tutorial